 Traquair was eventually restored and opened to the public during the 20th century, mostly through the efforts of the 19th Laird, Frank Maxwell Stuart and his son Peter, the 20th Laird.

-There are a lovely mix of formal and woodland gardens behind the house, including a large hedge maze (its a challenge to navigate, as I can attest).
+There is a lovely mix of formal and woodland gardens behind the house, including a large hedge maze (its a challenge to navigate, as I can attest).
 In the woodland nearby is an ancient circle of yew trees, thought to be amongst the oldest trees in Scotland, originally part of Ettrick Forest which surrounded the house.

 Traquair was one of the real highlights of our family tour of the Borders.
 The house is a gem, the gardens are endlessly fascinating, and history seems to ooze from every stone.
-Its no surprise that a house this old has such a fascinating array of stories to tell, and its those stories, half-remembered through the passage of time, that help make Traquair such a delight.
+It's no surprise that a house this old has such a fascinating array of stories to tell, and it is those stories, half-remembered through the passage of time, that help make Traquair such a delight.
 Highly recommended.

 About Traquair House